 Vascular Endothelial Growth Factor (VEGF) Inhibitors

-VEGF inhibitors (Avastin, Lucentis and Eylea) are a new class of potent medications that prevent choroidal neovascularization from growing and leaking.
+VEGF inhibitors (Avastin, Lucentis, and Eylea) are a new class of potent medications that prevent macular neovascularization from growing and leaking.
 They have been extensively studied in patients with age-related macular degeneration, and are also highly effective in ocular histoplasmosis.
 Click here to learn more.

 What happens if I lose my reading vision?